Skip to main content

 Accounts

-Spacemesh accounts are controlled by Ed25519 keypairs.
-Every pubkey maps to precisely one valid account address.
+Spacemesh accounts are controlled by Ed25519 key pairs.
+Every pubkey (public key) maps to precisely one valid account address.
 However, this mapping is more complex than in other blockchains due to account abstraction (aka account unification).
 Every Spacemesh account is an instance of a smart contract that links to one of the four hardcoded templates (aka precompiles):

-• Vesting: a special Multisig that is bound to a particular Vault
+• Vesting: A special multisig wallet that is bound to a particular Vault.

 Address Generation